jylisadoney/is-204/3-activity.md

 1. Select one source from each of the three sections below
 2. Read or skim the three sources you selected
-3. Compare and contrast these sources
+3. Compare and contrast your three sources

 <h3>Section 1</h3>
 <ul>